frank-Mwangi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print effective ID of current user
+Print groups of current user